 It's the most political of Charles Dickens's novels, it's the least political—even anti-political—of Dickens's novels in some ways.
 But its position on politics, revolution.... more

 In either case, you've got good company.
-Both Dostoyevsky and Tolstoy were great Dickens fan.
-Today some wonderful writers like John Irving still strive to present vast novels of quirky, interrelated characters like those Dickens became famous for.
+Among those with the former view are Dostoyevsky and Tolstoy, both great Dickens fan.
+In the present era, wonderful writers like John Irving still strive to present vast novels of quirky, interrelated characters like those Dickens became famous for.
 At least one recently popular novel (The Quincunx) by Charles Palliser, 1989) has created an entire Dickensian world, complete with characters and setting typical of Dickens' works.

-On the other hand, novelists after Dickens have generally striven to strip from their writing the features associated Dickens's writing (long descriptions, authorial intrusions, incredible narrative coincidences, leisurely pace, overt sentimentality) to produce terser, more realistic, understated prose appropriate for jaded twentieth-century readers with shorter attention spans.
+On the other hand, novelists since Dickens have generally striven to strip from their writing many of the features associated with Dickens's work (long descriptions, authorial intrusions, incredible narrative coincidences, leisurely pace, overt sentimentality) to produce terser, more realistic, understated prose appropriate for jaded twentieth-century readers with shorter attention spans.
 The narrator of J.D.
 Salinger's ground-breaking The Catcher in the Rye (1951) famously refused to relate "all that David Copperfield kind of crap" about his childhood.

-You may know my tendency to sort writers into those who mythologize (build up, simplify, transcend, create things to believe in) and those who demythologize (break down, reveal complexities, ground, debunk).
-Dickens, like some other of the greatest authors, does both.
+You may know my tendency to sort writers into those who mythologize (build up, simplify, transcend, create things to believe in) and those who demythologize (break down, ground, debunk, expose the nuances in things).
+Dickens, like other great authors but more so than anyone, does both at once.

 He is a social realist, revealing the seamy side of Victorian culture, undercutting lofty notions of civilization and progress, exposing poverty and injustice.
 Many of his memorable negative characters embody the hypocrisies of British class and the cruel practices of commercial enterprise.